 - How blessed are we if we can share in the joy of another.

-- In causing, sharing in, and receiving joy, we are in the image of God in his inner relations of generation, reciprocal love, and spiration.
+- In causing, sharing in, and receiving joy, we are in the trinitarian image of God in his inner relations of generation, reciprocal love, and spiration.

-- Filled with the Holy Spirit, Elizabeth “knew” Mary was pregnant, that Mary’s child was Elizabeth’s “Lord,” and so, that Mary was incredibly blessed.
+- Filled with the Holy Spirit, Elizabeth “knew” that Mary was pregnant, that Mary’s child was Elizabeth’s “Lord,” and so, that Mary was incredibly blessed.
 In fact, Mary was blessed two-fold.
 She was blessed objectively, because of her child and because she was chosen to be the mother of that child.
 She was blessed subjectively, because she believed that what God told her would come true.